7.0 Degree Programs

 7.1.11 Gerontology Program: The University of Kentucky Sanders-Brown Center on Aging offers a Graduate Certificate in Gerontology.
 The program requires twelve hours of classroom work and a field experience for which three hours of credit are earned.
 LTS will accept the fifteen hours of work for transfer into the Master of Divinity degree program.
 The LTS Professor of Pastoral Leadership will work with the academic advisor at UK in an effort for the UK field education to count as one of the electives at LTS for M.Div. students.

-7.2 Master of Arts (M.A.): The Master of Arts is a program designed to prepare men and women for a wide variety of ministries including advanced graduate study in one of the theological disciplines.
+7.2 Master of Theological Studies (M.T.S.): The Master of Theological Studies is a program designed to prepare men and women for a wide variety of ministries including advanced graduate study in one of the theological disciplines.
 It introduces students to the main theological disciplines, provides opportunity for some specialization, and requires a thesis relevant to the student’s goal.
 It is designed to be flexible enough to accommodate preparation for a variety of vocational goals.

-7.2.1 Time Limit: Coursework counted toward the completion of the Master of Arts degree must have been completed within ten years prior to the granting of the degree.
+7.2.1 Time Limit: Coursework counted toward the completion of the Master of Theological Studies degree must have been completed within ten years prior to the granting of the degree.

-7.2.2 M.A.
-Basic Curriculum Requirements: For information on allowable transfer credits, see Section 5.9, Transfer Credit.
+7.2.2 Master of Theological Studies Basic Curriculum Requirements: For information on allowable transfer credits, see Section 5.9, Transfer Credit.
 For an overview of the curriculum structure, go to ___________.

 7.2.3 Ministry Site Course: Students may receive credit for a single course for work in a ministry site after completing 20 credit hours of work in the program.
 The student will register for this work as a Directed Study with the Professor of Pastoral Leadership.

 Each credit hour of supervised practice must include: